KrishArul26/Live-Face-Mask-Detection-Using-Faster_rcnn/README.md

 <h3 align="left"> Fast R-CNN Quick Overview </h3>

-<p style= 'text-align: justify;'> Fast R-CNN is an object detector that was developed solely by Ross Girshick, a Facebook AI researcher and a former Microsoft Researcher.
+<p style= 'text-align: justify;'> **Fast R-CNN** is an object detector that was developed solely by Ross Girshick, a Facebook AI researcher and a former Microsoft Researcher.
 Fast R-CNN overcomes several issues in R-CNN.
 As its name suggests, one advantage of the Fast R-CNN over R-CNN is its speed.
 Here is a summary of the main contributions in

- 1. Proposed a new layer called ROI Pooling that extracts equal-length feature vectors from all proposals (i.e. ROIs) in the same image.
+ 1. Proposed a new layer called **ROI Pooling** that extracts equal-length feature vectors from all proposals (i.e. ROIs) in the same image.
-    Compared to R-CNN, which has multiple stages (region proposal generation, feature extraction, and classification using SVM), Faster R-CNN builds a network that has only a       single stage.
+    Compared to **R-CNN**, which has multiple stages (region proposal generation, feature extraction, and classification using SVM), Faster R-CNN builds a network that has only     a single stage.
-2. Faster R-CNN shares computations (i.e. convolutional layer calculations) across all proposals (i.e. ROIs) rather than doing the calculations for each proposal independently.
-3. This is done by using the new ROI Pooling layer, which makes Fast R-CNN faster than R-CNN.
+2.  **Faster R-CNN** shares computations (i.e. convolutional layer calculations) across all proposals (i.e. ROIs) rather than doing the calculations for each proposal                 independently. #
+3. This is done by using the new **ROI Pooling layer**, which makes **Fast R-CNN faster than R-CNN**.
-4. Fast R-CNN does not cache the extracted features and thus does not need so much disk storage compared to R-CNN, which needs hundreds of gigabytes.
+4.  **Fast R-CNN** does not cache the extracted features and thus does not need so much disk storage compared to **R-CNN**, which needs hundreds of gigabytes.
-5. Fast R-CNN is more accurate than R-CNN.
+5.  **Fast R-CNN is more accurate than R-CNN**.
-6. The general architecture of Fast R-CNN is shown below.
+6. The general architecture of Fast R-CNN is shown above.
 The model consists of a single-stage, compared to the 3 stages in R-CNN.
 It just accepts an image as an input and         returns the class probabilities and bounding boxes of the detected objects..</p>

 <p style= 'text-align: justify;'> Due to the COVID-19 regulation, people have to wear masks to protect themselves.
 Also, you need to create a system to find out if a person is wearing a mask or not.
 Also, this system should give a warning or sound when people are not wearing masks.
 So, I created the model with the help of Fast-R-CNN.</p>